 The United States has long used the Vatican as an instrument of foreign policy in Latin America.
 Will the election of a Cardinal from Argentina change anything?

 As the first pope from the Americas, the election of Jorge Mario Bergoglio could signal a new direction for the Catholic Church, particularly in regard to Latin America.
 The choice of the name Francis may indicate his dedication to tendencies of the church that highlight the importance of solidarity with the poor.
 Also, as the first Jesuit to hold the church’s highest position, there is speculation that he may incorporate the order’s practices into the church.
-Others wonder if accusations of his complicity with the Dirty War in Argentina during and his critical stance against Liberation Theology are a closer indication of the direction he will take the church.

 How will the election of a clergyman from Argentina affect Latin America?
 This move could be particularly consequential regarding the influence the United States has had over the Vatican’s policy in the region.

 Although far from Rome, the lives of Latin Americans have long been influenced by the decisions of the Vatican.
 Fifty years ago, Latin America was more than 90% Catholic.
 Today that percentage has diminished, but the region is still home to almost 40% of the world’s Catholics—more than the United States and Europe combined.
 Clearly the direction of the Catholic Church has had major consequences for Latin America.